OctoPrint/octoprint.org/blog/releases/_posts/2021-10-11-new-release-1.7.0.md

-    If you are one of the ~5% of users still on OctoPi 0.15, create a backup of your OctoPrint data, flash the latest OctoPrint 0.18 to ideally a fresh SD card (they age too...) and restore from backup.
+    If you are one of the ~5% of users still on OctoPi 0.15, create a backup of your OctoPrint data, flash the latest OctoPi 0.18 to ideally a fresh SD card (they age too...) and restore from backup.
 That should get you up and running under a *current* OctoPi release in no time and additionally migrate you to Python 3.